 they want it to continue, and many do continue by returning year after year.

 Michael is a good patron Saint.
 He symbolizes a strong religion, the kind

 of religion where true joy is to be found.

 This conference has already borne much fruit in the life of the Church through the lives of those Michaelites (Conference participants) who are active in their respective parishes throughout the Anglican Church.
 We are committed to making the Conference available to the youth of the Southwestern region of the United States.
 Our intention is not to do a “new” thing, but to faithfully hand on what has been given to us - the Catholic Faith.
 Our worship and practice are therefore unapologetically Anglo-Catholic, and our teaching orthodox.

-Our plans are already underway for our next conference on June 9, 2013 at Camp Crucis about 35 miles southwest of Fort Worth.
-Please check back for updates and pictures of the 2011 Conference - Fr.
+Our plans are set for our next conference on June 2017 at Camp Crucis about 35 miles southwest of Fort Worth.
+Please check back for updates and pictures. - Fr.
 Christopher T. Cantrell, SSC